 - Generate, test and extend knowledge through research and theory development and disseminate the findings to directly impact schooling and education

 - Influence educational policy to advance best practices at the local, regional, state and national levels

 - Integrate research in educational equity with practice through coursework, fieldwork, dissertation writing, publication and active membership in scholarly, professional organizations

-- Embrace the Molloy College hallmark of the Four Pillars of the Dominican Tradition of study, spirituality, service and community
+- Embrace the Molloy University hallmark of the Four Pillars of the Dominican Tradition of study, spirituality, service and community

 - Support the ideals of educational reform, collaboration and change through the stewardship of teaching and leading

 - Examine educational service delivery models and determine if they are fair, equitable and just

 - Develop the strategies to foster shared decision making and build teacher capacity to support student learning needs in diverse communities

 - Initiate and advance approaches to develop research that informs instruction and determines best practices for student achievement